 public static final CacheMode EVICT_LN

-This cache mode is normally used when not all LNs will fit into the JE cache, and the application prefers to read the LN from the log file when the record is accessed again, rather than have it take up space in the JE cache and potentially cause expensive Java GC.
-By using this mode, the file system cache can be relied on for holding LNs, which complements the use of the JE cache to hold BINs and INs.
+This cache mode is normally used when not all LNs will fit into the main cache, and the application prefers to read the LN from the log file or load it from the off-heap cache when the record is accessed again, rather than have it take up space in the main cache and potentially cause expensive Java GC.
+By using this mode, the file system cache or off-heap cache can be relied on for holding LNs, which complements the use of the JE cache to hold BINs and INs.

 Note that using this mode for all operations will prevent the cache from filling, if all internal nodes fit in cache.